puppeteer/puppeteer/utils/testserver/README.md

 # TestServer

-A testing server used to test Puppeteer itself.
+This test server is used internally by Puppeteer to test Puppeteer itself.

 ### Example